 - Provide bright light.

 - Feed weekly with liquid houseplant fertilizer diluted to half-strength.

-- Every 3 to 4 weeks from spring until early September, pinch back the growing shoots, leaving only 5 to 6 green leaves per stem.
+- You can bring the plant outdoors well after the last frost, and when average temperatures won't dip below 55 degrees.
+Every three to four weeks from spring until early September, pinch back the growing shoots, leaving only five to six green leaves per stem.
 After that, just let the stems grow.

 - When you begin to see the bracts at the top showing color, the dark treatment is no longer necessary.
 Your poinsettia can come out of the closet at last.
 Don't be too disappointed if the blooms are sparse and dinky.
 You won't be alone.

 What to Do if Your Poinsettia Has Yellow Leaves